rethinkdb/horizon-docs/api/horizon.md

 Establish a Horizon connection.

 Note that you can create a [Collection][c] from the `Horizon` instance without calling `connect()` first.
-Once you start using the collection, the connection will automatically established.
+Once you start using the collection, the connection will be automatically established.

 ```js
 const hz = Horizon();